carpentries-incubator/scons-novice/episodes/01-intro.md

 allows software to do the tricky part for us: figuring out what steps need to be rerun.

-For our pipeline Make can execute the commands needed to run our analysis and plot our results.
+For our pipeline SCons can execute the commands needed to run our analysis and plot our results.
 Like shell scripts it allows us to execute complex sequences of commands via a single shell command.
 Unlike shell scripts it explicitly records the dependencies between files - what files are needed to create what other files - and so can determine when to recreate our data files or image files, if our text files change.
-Make can be used for any commands that follow the general pattern of processing files to create new files, for example:
+SCons can be used for any commands that follow the general pattern of processing files to create new files, for example: